 Managing your Office 365 subscription

-If you purchased an auto-renew subscription, your subscription starts when you complete your purchase.
-Auto-renew subscriptions may be purchased from Office365.com, MicrosoftStore.com, the iTunes® Store, and some other retailers.
+If you purchased a recurring billing subscription, your subscription starts when you complete your purchase.
+Recurring billing subscriptions may be purchased from Office365.com, MicrosoftStore.com, the iTunes® Store, and some other retailers.
 If you purchased a pre-paid subscription, your subscription starts when you activate your subscription and land on your My Account page.
 Pre-paid subscriptions may be purchased from a retailer or reseller, or a Microsoft support agent.

 Your Microsoft account can only have one active subscription.
 If you activate your Office 365 Personal or Office 365 University subscription before your Office 365 Home subscription expires, the remaining time on your Office 365 Home subscription will be converted to the Office 365 Personal or Office 365 University subscription (whichever you have chosen).
-However, you will only be allowed to install Office on as many devices as your new subscription plan allows for—1 PC or Mac, plus 1 tablet and 1 phone for Office 365 Personal, and up to 2 PCs, Macs, or tablets, plus 2 phones for Office 365 University.
-You will immediately lose the Office 365 Home benefits of installing Office on up to 5 PCs and/or Macs, 5 tablets, and 5 phones.
+You will immediately lose the Office 365 Home benefits of installing Office on multiple PCs/Macs, tablets, and phones, including Windows, iOS, and Android for Office 365 Personal.
 You may choose to wait until your Office 365 Home subscription expires before activating your Office 365 Personal or Office 365 University subscription so you do not lose installs.

 Your Microsoft account can have only one active subscription.
 If you activate your Office 365 Personal subscription before your Office 365 University subscription expires, the remaining time on your Office 365 University subscription will be converted to Office 365 Personal.
 However, you will be allowed to install Office on only as many devices as your new subscription plan allows for—1 PC or Mac, plus 1 tablet and 1 phone for Office 365 Personal.
 You may choose to wait until your Office 365 University subscription expires before activating your Office 365 Personal so you do not lose installs.